tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - The Lambda runtime that invokes the function.
 - All of the function settings, including the environment variables.
 - A unique Amazon Resource Name (ARN) to identify the specific version of the function.

+### Lambda - Aliases

+You can create one or more aliases for your Lambda function.
+A Lambda alias is like a pointer to a specific function version.
+Users can access the function version using the alias Amazon Resource Name (ARN).

+Aliases can point at a single version, or be configured to perform weighted routing between 2 versions.